 Measure and optimize

-Keep track of which descriptions work.
+Track which descriptions deliver results.
 Check your sales figures per dish weekly.
-If an emotional description doesn't lead to more sales or higher prices, adjust it.
+If an emotional description doesn't boost sales or prices, adjust it.

 Test 2 weeks with old description, 2 weeks with new: